 Other Services and Benefits

-One free meal per week in the NCU Cafeteria (Fall and Spring semesters only)
+- One free meal per week in the Bushnell Cafeteria (Fall and Spring semesters only)

-This is a general list of benefits currently offered by NCU and is subject to change without notice.
+This is a general list of benefits currently offered by Bushnell and is subject to change without notice.

 Below is a list of general student billing policies.
 For additional information regarding tuition, fees, fines, and other policies and charges, please refer to the Course Catalog.

-All new students are required to complete a Payment Intent Agreement (on NCU’s website) and a Financial Responsibility Agreement that allows you to determine your anticipated balance for the academic year and provides methods for making payment.
-Students should not wait for an official bill from NCU before calculating balances or making payments.
+All new students are required to complete a Payment Intent Agreement and a Financial Responsibility Agreement that allows you to determine your anticipated balance for the academic year and provides methods for making payment.
+Students should not wait for an official bill from Bushnell before calculating balances or making payments.

 New billing statements are printed on the 20th of each month for unpaid balances as well as for any additional or adjusted charges that create a new balance.
 Payments are due on the 1st of the following month and include a 5-day grace period.
 Payments received after the 5th of the month are considered late.
 Late payments are subject to an interest charge of 1.5% per month.
 Statements are sent each month and new interest accrues until balances are paid.
 Students with delinquent accounts will be held from registering for the next semester until any balance is paid or a payment plan is developed.

-Students are responsible for all unpaid balances whether or not they have received a paper bill from NCU.
+Students are responsible for all unpaid balances whether or not they have received a paper bill from Bushnell.
 The student is required to ensure that the Business Office has an accurate and up-to-date billing address on file.
-Returning students can view their account detail on MyNCU using their login ID and password.
+Returning students can view their account detail on MyBushnell using their login ID and password.

 Any remaining balance on a student’s account can be paid in several of the following methods:

-Cash payments can be made with the Cashier in the Business Office (located on the first floor of the Goodrich Administration Building)
+- Cash payment – Cash payments can be made with the Cashier in the Business Office (located on the first floor of the Goodrich Hall)

-Checks or Money order payments should be made out to Northwest Christian University (or NCU) and given to the Cashier or mailed to 828 E. 11th Ave.
-Eugene, OR 97401.
+- Check or money order – Checks or Money order payments should be made out to Bushnell University (or Bushnell) and given to the Cashier or mailed to 828 E. 11th Avenue, Eugene, OR 97401.

 If you have any questions you can contact our Accounts Receivable Manager Darcy Nolte in the Business Affairs Office or by email at firstname.lastname@example.org